 Stochastic indicator in crypto trading explained

-This type of indicator is used to show momentum in a cryptocurrency coin or token’s price.
+This type of indicator is used to show momentum in a cryptocurrency coin or token price.
 It does this by comparing the most recent closing price to the previous high/low range for the asset.

-This gives it a very unique advantage when it comes to using it for cryptocurrency trading.
+It gives it a very unique advantage when it comes to using it for cryptocurrency trading.
 By using this kind of indicator you can actually see which way the momentum is going before the price change occurs.
 A Stochastic indicator can lead the charge so to speak, and you can use it to make predictions that could save a potentially bad trade from disaster or put you in a great position if you can do so quickly.

-How to read STOCH?
+How to read STOCH

-What kind of cryptocurrency trading strategies is STOCH suitable for?
+What kind of cryptocurrency trading strategies is STOCH suitable for

-It’s also very easy to learn, and you don’t need any specialized knowledge to utilize it.
+It’s also very easy to learn, and you don’t need any specific knowledge to utilize it.
 This makes it a great indicator to pick for those who are still learning the basics of technical analysis.
 It doesn’t take much time to use it and it pairs well with many other indicator combinations.